About

 Poynton’s Vector is available for subscription.

-Upcoming masterclass, Colourspaces in D-cinema, ACES, VFX/CGI, and Streaming:
+Upcoming in-person masterclass, Colourspaces in D-cinema, ACES, VFX/CGI, and Streaming:

 I am an image and colour (color) scientist based in Toronto.
 I have experience in: